-- Strengthens technology and business development by aligning technology capacities at our research institutions with the needs of industry; - Provides business assistance services targeted toward firms in the technology sector.
-The Innovation Institute provides referrals to state resources as well as helps startup entrepreneurs and tech firms leverage other resources in the tech ecosystem; - Supports regional innovation economies and cluster growth through its regional priority grant program.
-Through this program the Innovation Institute supports high value innovation based economic development activities including support of targeted cluster growth opportunities in the Tech Sector; facilitation of the Massachusetts Tech Hub Collaborative, analysis of opportunities for growth in technology clusters such as robotics, IoT, Artificial Intelligence, FinTECH, and autonomous vehicles; and convening key stakeholders in promising clusters to develop consensus around targeted action agendas.
+- Provides business assistance services targeted toward firms in the technology sector with the goal of helping businesses relocate to or expand in the Commonwealth.
+The Innovation Institute provides referrals to state resources as well as assisting startup entrepreneurs and tech firms leverage other resources in the tech ecosystem; - Develops regional innovation economies and cluster growth through its regional priority grant program by supporting high value innovation based economic development activities including support of targeted cluster growth opportunities in the Tech Sector; facilitation of the Massachusetts Tech Hub Collaborative, analysis of opportunities for growth in technology clusters such as robotics, IoT, Artificial Intelligence, FinTech, and blockchain; and convening key stakeholders in promising clusters to develop consensus around targeted action agendas. - Facilitates the Massachusetts Tech Hub Collaborative, analysis of opportunities for growth in technology clusters such as robotics, IoT, Artificial Intelligence, FinTech, and autonomous vehicles; and convening key stakeholders in promising clusters to develop consensus around targeted action agendas.